 Studies are underway for low cost platform fabrication, and a series of successful tests have been conducted to include initial sea dye tests simulating an oil spill environment, (September 2018) a battery of tests conducted on real world oil seeps in California, (June and August 2019) and under ice tests conducted in a fresh water lake in Northern Maine (February 2020).
 Due to the unusual low level of lake ice at Lake Superior (and complicated due to the Coronavirus (COVID-19) pandemic) of winter 2020, LRAUV System was unable to conduct large body under ice tests designed to stress navigation and operation systems.
 In response to COVID-19 and associated State of Alaska and University of Alaska travel within the State of Alaska restrictions, summer Arctic tests planned for Utqiagvik are now on hold until further notice.
 Following the cessation of travel restrictions, ADAC and LRAUV System researchers will pursue follow-up testing options for Great Lakes and High Latitudes for ADAC Program Year 7.

 In general terms (from a planning vantage), LRAUV System is approx. 3 meters in length, 12 inches in diameter and weighs approx. 255 lbs.
 The vessel speed is approximately 2m/second, can operate in a little as 2 meters water depth and as deep as 300 meters.
 An approximate endurance is 15 days and an approximate operating range is 600 KM, (preserving ability to then operate in an objective area) and is capable of both propeller driven and wave glider movement profiles (which provides for considerably extended range).
 The platform can communicate with the communication agnostic communication buoys placed on the ice surface with surface antenna to communicate to shore side command and control and subsurface cables/with integrated antennas protruding through the ice to communicate with the platform.
-The approximate effective range from communications buoy to platform is approximately 10-15 KM (based on ocean conditions).
+The approximate effective range from communications buoy to platform is approximately 10KM (based on ocean conditions).

 Two battery types (hi-endurance Lithium and medium endurance non-Lithium) provide power for the platform.
 In order to achieve maximum operating capability, hi endurance Lithium batteries are preferable, but due to hazards as identified in International Air Transport Association (IATA), Lithium power sources complicate shipping of the platform.

-The LRAUV System platform is capable to communicate directly to the buoy and conduct data transfer via physical docking to the cable.
+The LRAUV System platform is capable to communicate directly to the buoy and conduct data transfer in addition to physically docking to the buoy cable.
 LRAUV System platform has integrated multi-spectral communication capability, Global Positioning System and precision compass system (with very low precession).
-Note, in current configuration, LRAUV System platform does not have integrated inertial navigation unit (INU), principally as current technology INUs requires considerable power, correspondingly reducing the platform’s operating range.
+Note, in the current configuration, LRAUV System platform does not have integrated inertial navigation unit (INU), principally as current technology INUs requires considerable power, correspondingly reducing the platform’s operating range.

 If an integrated INU was needed as an alternate configuration for LRAUV, the platform is likely adaptable for such configuration.
 GPS reception in the Arctic is achievable, but there are an array of challenges with may complicate precision navigation.
 A brief on-line article in the foot note provides an introductory explanation of the challenges of GPS navigation in the high latitudes (particularly for precision navigation).
 Note, non-precision navigation capability is generally sufficient in characterizing a spill environment, meaning the on-board capability of LRAUV platform is operationally sufficient for spill response characterization in high latitudes.